Silic0nS0ldier/uf5-prototype/README.md

 # UserFrosting 5 Prototype

 This repo explores one possible incarnation of UserFrosting 5.
-The goal is to extract the UserFrosting framework entirely into a separate package such that indivudal projects have more flexibility around their preferred workflows, and to permit the creation of maintainable project skeletons.
+The goal is to extract the UserFrosting framework entirely into a separate package such that individual projects have more flexibility around their preferred workflows, and to permit the creation of maintainable project skeletons.

-It is expected that the change explored here will present a major breaking change, but one that doesn't require a complete refactor of an existing project.
-To this end the prototype will try to maintain existing conventions and attempt to constrain the scope to limit the number of breaking changes.
+This will present a major breaking change compared to v4.
+Common business logic areas should be less disrupted.

 Notable differences to v4;
-* Any vendor package with a type of `userfrosting-sprinkle` will be loaded, meaning sprinkles can specify compatibility contraints and dependencies.
-  * Load order is resolved from the dependency graph to ensure correct load order automatically.
-This may be overridden if required.
-  * Project code is always loaded last, such that it always overrides and can safely depend on resources from required sprinkles.
-* Your actual project source is a superset of a sprinkle.
+* Sprinkles register their dependencies at runtime, such that load order is always valid or will produce a clear deadlock error should a circular dependency chain form.
+* There is (will be?) only 1 type of project, sprinkle.
+If published to Packagist, it may be consumed as a sprinkle.
+Web and `bakery` CLI code is minimal.
+* Reliance on reflection has been reduced considerably.
-* UserFrosting is now fully delivered by composer.
+* UserFrosting system all is delivered through composer.
-* Strict adherence to semantic versioning, such that upgrade guides should not be required for feature level releases.
-This will likely mean major version bumps occuring at an increased pace, however updates will also be delivered sooner.
+* API surface has been reduced, avoiding global variables and preferring stateless (static) functions.
+This helps adhere to semantic versioning.
 * Improved support for multi-node environments such as AWS Elastic Beanstalk, Azure Service Fabric, and Kubernetes.

 ## Looking Forward